joshnuss/svelte-http-store/README.md

 store.fetch('/cart', { method: 'PATCH' })
 ```

-Feel free to wrap the `store.fetch()` with a function that matches your domain:
+Feel free to wrap the `store.fetch()` with functions that fit your domain:

 ```javascript
 // example: function to add items to the cart